entropyxyz/manul/examples/README.md

 ```

 This function takes a vector of `(Signer, EntryPoint)` pairs (one for each participant) and session parameters, runs the protocol, and returns the final results.

-**In summary,** building a protocol with `manul` involves defining the protocol's overall structure, breaking it down into rounds with specific communication and logic, defining the messages exchanged, providing an entry point to initialize the protocol, configuring session parameters for cryptography and data handling, and finally using the provided utilities to execute the protocol.